 mod_14_17 Part B Suspension When SUspended Under Part A

 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer advised that this proposal would introduce a trigger within Part B of the Trading and Settlement Code to ensure that where a Party is suspended under Part A then suspension under Part B can be pursued resulting in concurrent suspension processes.
-A proposal was considered suggesting that suspension under Part B should be triggered once a suspension order is issued under Part A rather than after suspension is complete.
-Proposer advised he would take on board the comments and would clarify this in the legal drafting section of the Final Recommendation Report.
+A proposal was considered suggesting that the suspension process under Part B should be triggered once a suspension order is issued under Part A rather than after suspension in Part A is complete with the aim of ensuring that simultaneous suspension under Parts A and B apply, if suspension comes into effect in Part A. Proposer advised he would take on board the comments and would clarify this in the legal drafting section of the Final Recommendation Report.

 Committee were in agreement to vote on this proposal subject to legal drafting changes.